Cartus/cartus.github.io/index.md

 - **EMNLP 2021 Workshop**: The Fourth Fact Extraction and VERification (FEVER)
 - **ACL 2022 Workshop**: The Fifth Fact Extraction and VERification (FEVER)
 - **EACL 2023 Workshop**: The Sixth Fact Extraction and VERification (FEVER)

+## Research Mentoring

+- Andrew Georgiou: Master at Cambridge, to Google
+- Caiqi Zhang: Master at Cambridge, to PhD at Cambridge
+- Henry Caushi: Undergrad at Cambridge
+- Xuming Hu: PhD at Tsinghua
+- Jing Xiong: Master at SYSU
+- Ying Su: PhD at HKUST
+- Haochen Tan: PhD at CityU
+- Ziyi Shou: PhD at HKUST

 ## Education